If you made it out o The Quarry, then you’ll likely enjoy these other interactive games in 2023. Be warned, some are even more frightening.

 It’s a crime thriller that deals with the lives of two families, one which was held hostage in the motel and the other being the family that held them at gunpoint.
 Their fates and lives become intertwined after this, and once it’s all over the hunters can become the hunted, should the player decide to take the events that way.

-So there you have it, 6 games like The Quarry to play in 2022.
+So there you have it, a collection of games like The Quarry to play in 2023.

 For more awesome content check out some of our below guides: